sherwin-ad/my_tutorials/kodekloud/Linux Learning Path/Linux Professional Institute LPIC-1/Linux Professional Institute LPIC-1 Exam 101.md

    - apt-file show /usr/bin/systemctl

+   You can use apt-file search followed by the full path to a file to show which package contains that file.

 5. Which command would you use to install a .deb file located on your local Linux system?

    - dpkg -I